 Robbery in the second degree is a felony punishable by up to 10 years in prison.
 Okla.
 Stat. tit.21 § 799

 Many of statutes related to assault, use of force, and attempted crimes overlap.
 A matrix of similar but narrowly defined statutes allow prosecutors a lot of leeway in terms of how they want to charge a defendant.

 Some of these statutes have more lenient sentencing guidelines, some more stringent.
 Each requires proof of particular facts to obtain a conviction.
 When those facts cannot be proven, the defendant must be found not guilty.

 Crimes involving the threat of fear or force are severely treated in Oklahoma.
 If you are being charged, it is important to understand how charges may affect you and how they may overlap.
 Each charge requires proof of specific elements based on alleged facts.

-For defense against felonious assault charges, retain an experienced Tulsa criminal defense lawyer.
-A local attorney will know the court system and judges in the area.
+For defense against felonious assault charges, retain a Tulsa criminal defense lawyer.
+Experienced Wirth Law Office criminal lawyers in Tulsa will know the court system and judges in the area.
 Do not delay.
 Your initial consultation is free.

 Call 918-879-1681 or submit the question form at the top right of this page.